 Step 4: Find out what version of Android your phone is running from the Recovery Screen, then select the matching version from the list under Select your Android system version.

-Step 5: Follow the on-screen instructions to finish corresponding settings.
+Step 5: Follow the on-screen instructions to finish corresponding settings and click Reset.
 Once finished, DroidKit will start bypassing immediately.

 For most Android-related issues, a force restart has shown to be a very effective solution, and the displayed error message will prevent you from launching the device normally.
 As a result, force restart should be your first solution to fix custom binary blocked by FRP lock S7 or other Samsung series.